HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Reality: Information decay is real.
 Platforms update their formats, merge with others, or change data requirements.
 What’s accurate today might be incomplete tomorrow.
 Ongoing maintenance is key.

-The rise of blockchain technology promises interesting possibilities for information verification.
+Blockchain technology brings interesting possibilities for verification.
 Oregon’s business data initiatives and similar government programs are exploring how distributed ledgers could create tamper-proof business information that updates universally.

-Customer expectations will continue evolving.
+Customer expectations will keep evolving.
 Real-time accuracy is becoming table stakes.
 Customers expect to know if you’re unusually busy, if specific products are in stock, or if wait times are longer than normal.
-Static information isn’t enough – dynamic, real-time updates will separate thriving businesses from those left behind.
+Static information isn’t enough.
+Dynamic, real-time updates will separate thriving businesses from those left behind.

-The integration of augmented reality (AR) into local search adds another dimension.
+Augmented reality (AR) in local search adds another dimension.
 Imagine customers pointing their phones at your storefront and seeing overlay information.
-If that AR data pulls from outdated sources, the disconnect between digital and physical reality will be jarring and trust-destroying.
+If that AR data pulls from outdated sources, the gap between digital and physical reality will be jarring and trust-destroying.

 Key Insight: Businesses that invest in information accuracy infrastructure now will have notable competitive advantages as new platforms and technologies emerge.
 The foundation you build today supports tomorrow’s innovations.

 Privacy regulations and data ownership questions will shape future approaches.
-As governments implement stricter data protection laws, businesses must balance information accessibility with privacy compliance.
-The companies that navigate this balance while maintaining accuracy will build lasting customer trust.
+As governments bring in stricter data protection laws, businesses must balance information accessibility with privacy compliance.
+The companies that manage this balance while staying accurate will build lasting customer trust.

-The human element remains key despite technological advances.
-Regular training for staff who update information, clear ownership of data accuracy, and cultures that prioritise correct information will differentiate successful businesses.
+The human element stays central despite the technology.
+Regular training for staff who update information, clear ownership of data accuracy, and cultures that put correct information first will set successful businesses apart.
 Technology enables accuracy, but people ensure it.

-Looking ahead, the cost of inaccurate information will only increase.
-As customers have more choices and less patience, the 62% who won’t trust businesses with wrong details will likely grow.
-The question isn’t whether you can afford to maintain accurate information – it’s whether you can afford not to.
+The cost of inaccurate information will only rise.
+As customers gain more choices and less patience, the 62% who won’t trust businesses with wrong details will likely grow.
+The question isn’t whether you can afford to maintain accurate information.
+It’s whether you can afford not to.

-The path forward is clear: audit your current information, fix what’s broken, establish maintenance systems, and prepare for emerging platforms.
-Your business’s future depends on customers finding accurate information when they need it.
+The path is clear: audit your current information, fix what’s broken, set up maintenance systems, and prepare for new platforms.
+Your business depends on customers finding accurate information when they need it.
 Every outdated detail is a barrier between you and success.

 This article was written on: